nf-core/proteinannotator/docs/usage.md

 ```

-The contents of the database directory should include the directory `data` in the top level with a couple of subdirectories:
+The contents of the database directory should include the directory `data` in the top level with a number of subdirectories:

 ```
 interproscan_db/